koordinator-sh/koordinator/docs/proposals/scheduling/20260626-native-support-for-ai-agent-sandbox-scheduling.md

 - Cluster shape: use KubeMark to create 1000 virtual nodes as Hollow Node Pods on dedicated benchmark nodes.
 - Load generator: use [ClusterLoader2](https://github.com/kubernetes/perf-tests/blob/master/clusterloader2/README.md) to create Pod-shaped sandboxes at scale and at controlled rates.
 - Workload shape: homogeneous Pod-shaped sandbox burst, using the same image, resource shape, runtime class, and sandbox label.
+- First-stage target: sustained bind throughput reaches 2k sandboxes/s.
-- Target: sustained bind throughput reaches 5k sandboxes/s.
+- Long-term target: sustained bind throughput reaches 5k sandboxes/s.
 - Required reports: create-to-bound p50 / p95 / p99, Reservation-created-to-Available p50 / p95 / p99, scheduler stage p50 / p95 / p99, binding / Reservation availability p50 / p95 / p99, Pod binding / Reservation write throughput, API write p99, APIServer flow-control rejections, non-2xx API write responses, scheduler CPU / heap pprof, APIServer CPU / heap pprof when API writes dominate, and etcd saturation metrics when available.

 Accounting-only Reservations should be tested with the same benchmark approach.

-The 5k sandboxes/s target is a stage gate for the sandbox scheduling framework and binding path, not the only success criterion.
-The result is accepted only if correctness tests pass, non-sandbox Pods are not routed into the sandbox framework, and any APIServer throttling or API write bottleneck is reported with the benchmark environment and required control-plane configuration.
+The 2k sandboxes/s first-stage target and the 5k sandboxes/s long-term target are stage gates for the sandbox scheduling framework and binding path, not the only success criteria.
+A result is accepted only if correctness tests pass, non-sandbox Pods are not routed into the sandbox framework, and any APIServer throttling or API write bottleneck is reported with the benchmark environment and required control-plane configuration.

 ##### Benchmark Metrics and PromQL